Question: "What is an estate?"

 Question: "How long is a Will or Revocable Trust valid?"

 Answer: A Will or Revocable Trust remains effective until it is changed or revoked.
 We recommend however, that you periodically review your Will or Revocable Trust to assure that it provides for your family as originally planned and to take into account new or changed circumstances.
 If your Will or Revocable Trust does not include changes in your life that occurred after you created it, it may not accurately reflect how you would want those circumstances addressed at your death.
 You should consider reviewing and changing your Will or Revocable Trust when you marry or divorce, if there is a birth or death in the family, if a named guardian for your children dies or is no longer available, if the value or type of your property changes significantly, or if you move to another state.

-"We lived in North Dakota before moving to Wisconsin.
-Is our ND will (2001) valid in Wisconsin or does it need to be redone?
-I note that the will cites ND statutes, hence my question."
+Question: "We lived in Wisconsin before moving to Minnesota.
+Is our Wisconsin Will valid in Minnesota, or does it need to be redone?"

-Gene's answer: As long as the will was validly executed in North Dakota while you were domiciled there, it is a valid will in the State of Wisconsin.
-It is always a good idea, however, to periodically review your will to make sure it is consistent with your current wishes.
-If your circumstances have changed, it may be time to update or redo the will.
+Answer: As long as the Will was validly executed in Wisconsin while you were domiciled there, it is valid in Minnesota.
+Nevertheless, it is recommended that your Will be reviewed by a Minnesota estate planning attorney to make sure it is consistent with current Minnesota state law.
+It is always a good idea to periodically review your Will to make sure it is consistent with your current wishes.
+If your circumstances have changed, it may be time to update or redo the Will.